Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Open-Source Dataset and Software

-To our knowledge, our open-source dataset is the first to include logged bandit datasets collected by running \textit{multiple} different policies and the exact policy implementations used in real production, enabling ``\textbf{\textit{realistic and reproducible evaluation of OPE}}'' for the first time.
+To our knowledge, our open-source dataset is the first to include logged bandit datasets collected by running \textit{multiple} (at least two) different policies and the exact policy implementations used in real production, enabling \textbf{\textit{realistic and reproducible evaluation of OPE}} for the first time.
+Indeed, Open Bandit Dataset is already actively used by multiple research papers to benchmark new bandit algorithms and OPE estimators~\citep{dai2021offline,kato2020practical,komiyama2021finite,saito2021evaluating,tanimoto2021causal}.